Islands of Senegal: Walking Through Clamshells on Fadiouth Shell Island

-Fadiouth, an adjacent village attached by a wooden bridge, is also built on an island of clam shells.
+Fadiouth, an adjacent village attached by a wooden bridge, is also built on an island of clamshells.
 They have accumulated over centuries of people living on these small islands.
-The sound of shells underfoot accompanies me everywhere as I explore both islands– they’re on the ground, incorporated into the local crafts, and even in the bricks of the buildings.
+The sound of shells underfoot accompanies me everywhere as I explore both islands — they’re on the ground, incorporated into the local crafts, and even in the bricks of the buildings.

-Although Fadiouth’s origin story has been lost to time, the Guelowar people from the Kaabu Empire likely settled there between the 16th and 18th centuries.
+Although Fadiouth’s origin story has been lost to time, the Guelowar people from the Kaabu Empire likely settled here between the 16th and 18th centuries.
 The Serer people, to whom the majority of people in Joal-Fadiouth can trace their roots, however, most likely began moving to the area before that time.

 Donkey-drawn cart in the village of Fadiouth, Senegal.

-Cars and motorcycles are prohibited on the clam-shell islands/Alexandra Yingst
+Cars and motorcycles are prohibited on the clam-shell islands./Alexandra Yingst

 The island that I have arrived on first is home to the town’s cemetery.
 What stuns me even more than the billions of shells on the ground are the white crosses, marking the graces of Christians, that stick out of the shells.
 The majority of people in Senegal practice Islam, and separate cemeteries for both religions are common throughout the country, including right across the water in Joal.
 But this cemetery is a place where people of all faiths have peacefully been laid to rest.